 Yao et al. (2006) carried out a preliminary screen of a commonly used formulation of feverfew in order to determine its potential for reproductive toxicity.
-The extract of feverfew used consisted of a commercial preparation of the dried leaf of the feverfew plant extracted in 60% ethanol in a 1:2 dilution, giving a final concentration of 200 mg/ml feverfew standardized to 0.7 mg/ml of PN.
+The extract of feverfew used consisted of a commercial preparation of the dried leaf of the feverfew plant extracted in 60% ethanol in a 1:2 dilution, giving a final concentration of 200 mg/ml feverfew standardised to 0.7 mg/ml of PN.
+The stock was diluted with water to 20% (V/V) absolute ethanol, to minimize risk of damage of ethanol to the gastrointestinal tract.
 The reported teratogenic threshold of ethanol is 2 g/kg in the Long-Evans rat, used in the study.
 The upper dose of the ethanol content of the feverfew concentrate was therefore limited to 1.98 g/kg.
-This meant that the maximum dose of feverfew that could be delivered to the rat was 839 mg/kg/day.
-Treated rats (weight 200-300 g) were dosed with 12.8 ml/kg/day of a 65.2 mg/ml feverfew solution.
-Control rats received either 12.8 mg/kg of distilled water or 20% (v/v) ethanol.
+This meant that the maximum dose of feverfew that could be delivered to the rat was 839 mg/kg per day.
+Treated rats (weight 200-300 g) were dosed with 12.8 ml/kg per day of a 65.2 mg/ml feverfew solution.
+Control rats received either 12.8 mg/kg of distilled water or 20% (V/V) ethanol.
 Five female rats were orally dosed with 839 mg/kg feverfew daily on either gestation days (GD) 1-8 or 8-15.
 Two pregnant rats became very sick (exhibited piloerection, reduced mobility, reduced response to stimuli) before the 8 days of feverfew treatment were completed.
-They were immediately euthanized and replaced.
+They were immediately euthanised and replaced.
 The appearance and behaviour of the remaining rats were normal during the treatment period.
 On GD20, rats were sacrificed and fetuses, placentae and ovaries were collected.
 The fetuses were weighed and examined for malformations.
 While maternal weight gain appeared to be reduced, ANCOVA analysis suggested that the difference was due to the litter size, rather than treatment.
 Pre-implantation loss appeared increased, but this was not statistically significant in the feverfew GD 1-8 group.
 Fetuses exposed to feverfew from GD 8-15 were smaller than ethanol controls perhaps as a result of the increased frequency of runts in treated litters.
-Feverfew induced toxicity when GD 10.5 embryos were cultured for 26 h in rat serum to which extract was added.
+Feverfew induced toxicity when GD 10.5 embryos were cultured for 26 hours in rat serum to which extract was added.
 The results of this study suggest that a comprehensive reproductive study of feverfew is warranted.